 OpGen to Provide Business Update and Financial Results for the First Quarter 2023 on May 15th at 4:30 p.m.
 Eastern Time

-ROCKVILLE, Md., May 08, 2023 (GLOBE NEWSWIRE) -- OpGen, Inc. OPGN ("OpGen" or "the Company") announced today that the Company will provide a business update and report its first quarter 2023 financial results after the close of the U.S. financial markets on Monday, May, 15th, 2023.
-OpGen's management team will host a live conference call and audio webcast at 4:30 p.m.
-Eastern Time to discuss the Company's financial results and provide an update on business activities.
+/EIN News/ -- ROCKVILLE, Md., May 08, 2023 (GLOBE NEWSWIRE) -- OpGen, Inc. (NASDAQ: OPGN) (“OpGen” or “the Company”) announced today that the Company will provide a business update and report its first quarter 2023 financial results after the close of the U.S. financial markets on Monday, May, 15th, 2023.
+OpGen’s management team will host a live conference call and audio webcast at 4:30 p.m.
+Eastern Time to discuss the Company’s financial results and provide an update on business activities.

 Following the conclusion of the conference call, a replay will be available through May 29th, 2023.
 The live, listen-only webcast of the conference call may also be accessed by visiting the Investors section of the Company’s website at www.opgen.com.
 A replay of the webcast will be available following the conclusion of the call and will be archived on the Company’s website under Financials & Filings.